landrok/yousign-api/README.md

     ->execute();
 ```

-Note that the file atribute is not set in `fileObjects` as it's
+Note that the file attribute is not set in `fileObjects` as it's
 automatically added during the process.

 Until `execute()` method is called, nothing is sent to the API.